Bridger View homes

 Program background

-The Headwaters Community Housing Trust Employee Right of Purchase Program is modeled after a program developed in 2008 by the Jackson Hole Community Housing Trust to raise essential capital to create new affordable housing opportunities and help local employers secure stable housing for their employees.
+Headwaters’ new program is modeled after a successful program developed in 2008 by the Jackson Hole Community Housing Trust to raise essential capital to create new affordable housing opportunities and help local employers secure stable housing for their employees.
 In Bozeman, this program raises essential capital, facilitates workforce homeownership, and empowers employers to overcome recruitment and retention challenges via smart investments in housing.

 Headwaters Community Housing Trust is a private, non-profit organization dedicated to cultivating a thriving community through an expanded supply of quality housing that residents can afford to purchase.
 A ground lease assigns the Housing Trust a first right to purchase whenever one of its below-market homes transfers, allowing the Housing Trust to assure that the home remains affordable and is sold to an income-eligible buyer.
 This ensures public and private investments in housing affordability are preserved in perpetuity.

-The Employee Right of Purchase Program allows employers to acquire this first right of purchase so that one of their income-eligible employees can buy a below-market Housing Trust home.
+The Employer Purchasing Assistance Program allows employers to acquire this first right of purchase so that one of their income-eligible employees can buy a below-market Housing Trust home.
 Rather than having to compete with as many as 200 other buyers, the employee gains certain access to a homeownership opportunity they can afford.

 The program thus creates a crucial means for Bozeman employers to address acute retention and recruitment challenges and simultaneously helps finance a larger supply of permanently affordable homes for Bozeman’s workers.